haagahelia/mobilecourse/docs/DataPersistence/firebase.md

 ![](img/firebase_app2.png)

 Now, you can get the initialization code in the App registration phase.
-Copy the initialization, we will need that later:
+Copy the initialization code, we will need that later:

 ```js
 // Import the functions you need from the SDKs you need